mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 and cannot be changed without restarting Grafana instance.
 Hence, these config parameters can only be set using provisioning method and **it is not possible to configure them in Grafana UI**.

+> [!NOTE]
+> Starting from `v1.4.0`, config parameter `dataPath` is not needed anymore as the plugin will get the Grafana's data path based on its own executable path.
+If the existing provisioned configs have this parameter set, it will be ignored while loading the plugin's configuration.

 ### Report parameters

 All the configuration parameters can only be modified by `Admin` role.